jylambert/topotherm/README.md

 Topotherm is a pyomo-based mixed-integer linear programming district heating network design model which scales well into larger districts for single and mulitple time steps.
-It has been benchmarked against multiple other open-source models for a publication, that is currently under review.
-Preprint available at:
+It has been benchmarked against multiple other open-source models in a publication available at:

 >  Lambert, Jerry and Ceruti, Amedeo and Spliethoff, Hartmut, Benchmark of Milp Formulations for District Heating Network Design.
 Available at SSRN: https://ssrn.com/abstract=4688228 or http://dx.doi.org/10.2139/ssrn.4688228